The art of ruminating – Do you find yourself fixating or going over worst-case scenarios? There are ways to quell all the noise.

 2 “Vehicles are built tremendously safe today and therefore, save lives.”

 Based on these realities, I’m learning to quell my anxiety and therefore be more at ease when on the highway.

 By using these questions to challenge my ingrained narrative, my anxiety has decreased, thereby allowing me to use the highway more often.
-Mind you, I avoid the highway when I’m triggered, exhausted, or my anxiety is really high-thread; however, I am doing better and that’s what matters.
+Mind you, I avoid the highway when I’m triggered, exhausted, or my anxiety is really high.
+Overall, I am doing better and that’s what matters.

 Why is anxiety so hard to shake?

 Mental disorders like PTSD and anxiety are really tough to shake because our ability to think clearly is hampered by the parts of the brain that control our fears.
 Essentially, it impacts normal thinking and reasoning.